syncfusion-content/blazor-docs/blazor/diagram-component/ports/positioning.md

 # How to position node’s port

 Diagram allows you to customize the position and appearance of the port efficiently.
 Port can be aligned relative to the node boundaries.
 It has Margin, Offset, Horizontal, and Vertical alignment settings.
-It is quite tricky when all four alignments are used together but gives more control over alignments properties of the `PointPort` class.
-Ports of a node can be positioned using the following properties of `PointPort`.
+It is quite tricky when all four alignments are used together but gives more control over alignments properties of the [PointPort](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PointPort.html) class.
+Ports of a node can be positioned using the following properties of [PointPort](https://helpstaging.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.PointPort.html).

 * `Offset`
 * `HorizontalAlignment`